bobbaluba/PTG/README.md

 Building
 --------

-The library depends on the helsing utility library, which is developed alongside this project.
-The helsing library currently depends on OpenGL 2.0, this is going to be fixed.

 The viewer depends on OpenGL and SFML 2.

 Much of the code uses c++11 functionality.
 The code should compile with g++ 4.7+